Skip to main content

 no-draco*Disable draco compression for geometry.
 Default: not set

-split-nodes*The converter will generate new node for every PBR material in the glTF file.
+split-nodes*The converter will generate a new node for every PBR material in the glTF file.
 Prevent merge of similar materials that could lead to incorrect visualization.
 By default, the converter tries to merge PBR materials to create one node for all primitives in a glTF file.
-Note can cause refinement issues because "leaf" nodes are generated in the middle of the nodes tree tree
+Note: can cause refinement issues because "leaf" nodes are generated in the middle of the nodes tree

-generate-textures*Create compressed KTX2 textures if non-compressed (JPG, PNG) texture is presented in the input tileset or generate JPG texture if compressed KTX2 is presented in the input tileset
+generate-textures*Create compressed KTX2 textures if non-compressed (JPG, PNG) texture is present in the input tileset or generate JPG texture if compressed KTX2 is presented in the input tileset

-generate-bounding-volumes*Create new OBB and MBS bounding volumes from geometry instead of conversion it from the source tile bounding volume
+generate-bounding-volumes*Create new OBB and MBS bounding volumes from geometry instead of converting from the source tile bounding volume

 metadata-class*Set metadata class related to EXT_feature_metadata or EXT_structural_meatadata extensions.
 See details below